glu-lang/glu-book/_docs/understanding_linear_types.md

 ---
 title: Understanding Linear Types
-category: Common Concepts
+category: Data Types
 ---

 Linear types are a type system that restricts the use of resources to prevent resource leaks and ensure safe memory management.
 In Glu, linear types are used to manage resources like file handles, network sockets, and memory.

 ## What are Linear Types?

-Linear types are a type system that enforces the "linear use" of resources.
-In a linear type system, each resource can only be used **once and only once**.
-This means that once a resource is consumed, it cannot be reused or duplicated.
-Linear types prevent resource leaks by ensuring that resources are properly managed and released.
+Linear types are a system that enforces strict control over resource usage.
+In a linear type system, each resource must be used **exactly once**—no more, no less.
+Once a resource is consumed, it cannot be reused, copied, or discarded.
+This ensures proper management and automatic cleanup of resources, preventing issues like memory leaks.

+##### Difference with Affine and Relevant Types

+- Affine types are similar to linear types but less strict: they allow each resource to be used at most once.
+If a resource isn’t used, that’s acceptable, but it can never be duplicated.

+- Relevant types, on the other hand, allow resources to be used any number of times, but they can’t be discarded.
+This ensures that a resource is always used in the program but doesn’t limit how often.

 In Glu, linear types are used to manage resources that require explicit cleanup, such as file handles, network sockets, and memory.
 By using linear types, you can ensure that resources are properly released and prevent memory leaks and other resource-related issues.